parmentelat/asynciojobs/sphinx/README.md

 In both cases the exception can be retrieved in the corresponding Job object with `raised_exception()`.

-XXX: this section needs to be reviewd after merging of branch critical-default

-also check that the graphical legend is introduced properly (esp. regarding critical, it should show up much earlier)

-Since `asynciojobs` version 1.0, the default for all jobs and schedulers is **critical=True**.

 ### Example E : non critical jobs